christianalfoni/TeachKidsCode/README.md

 - React-Bootstrap as component system
 - A custom combination of recorder.js and libmp3lame.js is used to record audio and convert to mp3 in the client before uploading to server
 - Node JS backend
-- Redis DB for session storage
+- Redis for session storage
 - MongoDB for audio and course storage
 - MaxCDN is used to cache audio recordings in production

 ## Development process
 The application will be running on Heroku at any time.
 It will automatically be deployed via codeship to Heroku when tests pass.
 The project itself can be fully simulated locally.
 To run the development workflow simply run `npm start` in the terminal.
-This launches the project, connects to your local MongoDB and optionally RedisDB instance.
+This launches the project, connects to your local MongoDB and optionally Redis instance.
 It has automatic rebuilds and ES6 syntax support.

 ## Development requirements
 - Node JS v0.12
 - MongoDB
-- RedisDB (optional)
+- Redis (optional)

 ## Styleguide
 #### Comments